ax-llm/ax/README.md

 // For building conversational chat based AI workflows const prompt = new AssistantPrompt();

+// For building prompts that return structed data and can
+// can search the web, or lookup your database to
+// answer questions
+const prompt = new ZPrompt(zodSchema, actions);

 // For building question answer workflows where the
 // AI can search the web, or lookup your database to
 // answer questions